AHendley84/jangles-home-boarding/README.md

 ### How the site was deployed
 ---
 ### Bugs
 - When setting up the contact form I was unable to align the submit button within a DIV to the center.
-I tried a few methods I thought would work to no avail.
+I tried a few methods I thought would work with no such luck.
 A Google search provided the answer and the following code resolved the issue:
 ```css
 .button_position {
     display: block;
     margin: 0 auto;
 }
 ```
-Acknowledged in the credits section
+Acknowledged in the credits section for the assitance provided.
 ### Unfixed Bugs
 ---
 ## Credits